 “You’re the butler?”

 “How is a butler supposed to look, sir?”

 “I don’t know.
 More distinguished.
 Older.
-Like Michael Cain, I guess?”
+More like Michael Cain and less like Napoleon Dynamite, I guess?”

 “Where’s the First Lady?”